Craig-Creeger/react-likert-scale/README.md

 React Likert Scale
 ======================================

+A React component that makes a Likert Scale for collecting data.
+It has the following features:

+  * it is fully responsive (looks great on laptops and phones)
+  * has a very small size (less than 4kb)
+  * has zero-dependencies
-React Likert Scale is a [React component](https://reactjs.org/docs) that renders a Likert Scale.
-It is fully responsive, very small size (about 9kb), and the styling can be customized by providing your own CSS styles.
+  * the styling can be customized by providing your own CSS styles

 ![Screenshot of Likert component](./likert.png)

 ## Installation

-`npm install -P react-likert-scale`
+`npm i react-likert-scale`

 ## Usage